 - Divide the Layout: Give your apartment living room efficient flow by using small rugs to carve out specific zones.
 Use a wide area rug for extra softness in your seating area, then spotlight your corner office with a smaller 4x6 rug.
 To save even more floor space, consider round rugs that have a smaller footprint.

 - Select a Bright Color Scheme: Lighter hues lend an open, airy look to small apartments.
 Striking white rugs make floors look wider and contrast beautifully against soft red, orange and turquoise throw pillows on the couch.
 Also, select vases and sculptures with white, yellow and light wood finishes to liven up your space.

-- Choose Wall Art Wisely: Though unique wall decor customizes your layout, having too many mounted accents make small rooms feel cramped and cluttered.
+- Choose Wall Art Wisely: Though unique wall decor customizes your layout, having too many mounted accents make small rooms feel cramped.
 Decorate your empty walls with practical wall clocks and decorative mirrors first, then hang up a few paintings, tapestries and posters for a personal touch.